WebOrigami/docs/src/content/pattern/sharing.md

 The async tree pattern is simple enough that you can readily apply it to any project without having to accept a dependency on anyone else's code.
 That independence can be a strength, and depending on your constraints, may be appropriate for your projects.

 But it's also true that everything shown in this tutorial is general-purpose in nature, and could find ready application in many contexts.
-That is one objective of the Graph Origami project: to provide solid implementations of these general-purpose building blocks.
+That is one objective of the Web Origami project: to provide solid implementations of these general-purpose building blocks.

-You don't have to use any of these Graph Origami pieces to take advantage of the async tree pattern in your work — but it's likely they address things you'd want to do, and so can make your work easier.
+You don't have to use any of these Web Origami pieces to take advantage of the async tree pattern in your work — but it's likely they address things you'd want to do, and so can make your work easier.

 ## async-tree library

-The Graph Origami [async-tree](/async-tree) library contains implementations of the base classes illustrated in this tutorial:
+The Web Origami [async-tree](/async-tree) library contains implementations of the base classes illustrated in this tutorial:

 - [ObjectTree](/async-tree/ObjectTree.html) creates an async tree backed by an in-memory JavaScript object.
 - [FileTree](/async-tree/FileTree.html) creates an async tree backed by a file system folder tree.